BurntSushi/rust-snappy/README.md

 zflat11_gaviota  358,002 (514 MB/s)    326,086 (565 MB/s)        -31,916   -8.92%
 ```

-Notes: These benchmarks were run with Snappy/C++ on commit `32d6d7`.
-Both the
+Notes: These benchmarks were run with Snappy/C++ on commit `32d6d7` with debug
-C++ and Rust benchmarks were run with the same benchmark harness.
-Benchmarks
+assertions disabled.
+Both the C++ and Rust benchmarks were run with the same
-were run on an Intel i7-6900K.
+benchmark harness.
+Benchmarks were run on an Intel i7-6900K.